Attack of the Puppet People: Production

 The film was shot under the title The Fantastic Puppet People.
-Gordon said the title was changed to make the film more salable, since he targeted it primarily for teenagers.

-Director Bert I. Gordon's daughter, Susan Gordon, was a last-minute substitute for another child actress who was ill and unable to perform.
+Director Bert I. Gordon said the title was changed to make the film more salable, since he targeted it primarily for teenagers.
+Gordon's daughter, Susan Gordon, was a last-minute substitute for another child actress who was ill and unable to perform.

 Because of the size-changing aspects of the plot, the film made extensive use of special effects and over-sized props.
 These included a giant telephone borrowed from the phone company and a number of props made by Paul Blaisdell.
-Split screen was also extensively used to make the "puppet people" appear miniature while in the same frame as normal-sized characters like Franz.
+Split screen was also extensively used to make the "puppet people" appear miniature while in the same frame as normal-sized characters like Franz (John Hoyt).

-According to actor Ken Miller, who played Stan, after doing the scene where Bob climbs down from the table, Bob (actor John Agar) was so sore that he could not move properly, and a masseur had to be brought in for him the following day.
+According to actor Ken Miller, who played Stan, after doing the scene where Bob (John Agar) climbs down from the table, Bob was so sore that he could not move properly, and a masseur had to be brought in for him the following day.
 Miller likewise found climbing up to the doorknob arduous, since the rope he climbed was made of rubber that stretched as he climbed.

 A scene from The Amazing Colossal Man, another of Gordon's films, is shown playing on a drive-in theater screen.

-Reception
+The film's plot was reused for the French film Le Manteau de Glace.

+Critical reception

 At the time of its release, the Los Angeles Times called the film "rather well-done minor-key science fiction", particularly praising the script.
-Its plotline was reused for the French film Le Manteau de Glace.
+Film critic Glenn Erickson wrote in Trailers From Hell that the "screenplay can’t do much with [the] shaky story premise," that the film "is a bizarre opportunity mostly missed, not because it’s silly but because it’s too tame — it doesn’t take any of its interesting ideas far enough," that "producer-director Gordon has bitten off such a large chunk of special effects that important pieces of his story go missing," and that the "effects are impressive for the cost outlay, but that makes them imaginative and resourceful, not necessarily Good or Effective."
+Writing in AllMovie, critic Hal Erickson identified the film as "one of the few 'mad scientist' opuses of the 1950s to be motivated by loneliness rather than megalomania," but that "most of the acting is amateurish, with the exception of the always reliable John Hoyt; the special effects are somewhat better, but still nothing to write home about."
+A review in TV Guide reported that "good miniature work and clever camera angles pull off the special effects, but the story is pretty silly and good only for laughs."